 Moro tomo ni kage wo naraburu hito mo areya tsuki no morikuru sasa no io ni

-For a friend, if only there were someone who would line up their shadow next to mine in this grass hut that the moon has filled with light.
+If only there were someone who would line up their shadow next to mine in this grass hut that the moon has filled with light.

 The temperatures are falling every few days or so.
 It is really fall now, so poems about the moon are appropriate.
 So, here’s a poem I really like, written by Saigyo, a monk who lived at the end of the Heian period, a time in which the splendor of the imperial capital was crumbling as violence erupted even among monks affiliated with particular temples.